 5. Put on fan blades and other decorative pieces

 Now that you have everything in place, it is time to finish it off with all the little decorative pieces.
-This will change depending on which kit you buy but usually involves putting on the fan blades, attaching the light fixture, and hooking up the pull strings.
+This will change depending on which kit you buy but usually involves putting on the fan blades using the blade brackets, attaching the fan, and hooking up the pull strings.

 The aim of the ceiling fan is to circulate both cold and hot air therefore ensuring comfortable living conditions.
 Ceiling fans create a wind chilling effect, therefore cooling the air around a person rather than the room.